GunaliKashyap96/microservices_mp4_To_mp3/README.md

 ## Overview

 This repository showcases a microservices architecture demonstrating the integration of various technologies including Python, Kubernetes, RabbitMQ, MongoDB, and MySQL.
 The system is designed to be scalable, reliable, and maintainable with each component handling specific functionalities.
+This is a freecodecamp inspired project.

 ### Technologies Used